 Guidelines For If You Choose to Partake

 Lockpickers in Germany were the first to dabble in the idea of picking love locks and since then others have developed a set of ethics surrounding them.
 This idea is called Love Picking.
-TOOOL (The Open Organisation of Lockpickers) as an organization are of the mindset that picking love locks, or love picking, is okay if following some rules and guidelines.
+TOOOL (The Open Organisation of Lockpickers) as an organization is of the mindset that picking love locks, or love picking, is okay if following some rules and guidelines.
 They have developed the following Ethical Rules for Love Picking:

 1. Public Locks Only – The first Golden Rule of all sportpicking is “Do not pick locks that don’t belong to you.”
 Thus, Love Picking can only be considered OK if you are working with locks that local ordinance would define as “abandoned property” and which therefore do not belong to anyone else.
 This may seem like a stretch, but what we wish to make clear is that it is NOT ok to pick locks — even “unused” Love Locks — if they are on private property or otherwise not in a public space.